Step One: Submit

 Step Three: Award Performance

-If awarded the scholarship, you will be asked to perform a solo vocal piece at our Spring concerts on May 4th and 5th.
+If awarded the scholarship, you will be asked to perform a solo vocal piece at our Spring concert on May 4th.
 (An inability to perform at those concerts would not prevent you from receiving the scholarship.)